zmckevitt/zdsl/README.md

-# Zacks Data Structure Library
+# The Z Data Structure Library

 A simple library for data structures in C.